 Applicants must fill out the Mayor's Community Development Fund Application Form or the Performing Arts Community Development Application Form.
 Please ensure you complete all sections in detail as incomplete applications will be returned for completion.

-Funding for community grants in 2018 will be accepted from January 1 - March 31, 2018.
-MCDF lead cause or charity applications for the Mayor's Golf Tournament are due March 31, 2018.
+Applications for community grants are accepted on an ongoing basis.
+MCDF lead cause or charity applications for the Mayor's Fundraiser are due February 28, 2019 and Mayor's Golf Tournament are due March 31, 2019.

 Please email completed application to firstname.lastname@example.org or mail to: